By Jonathan Todd, PhD, MSPH – Senior Research Associate

 Happy March, everyone!

 My name is Jonathan Todd, and I’m an infectious disease epidemiologist at OCHIN.
-I’m excited to share an update about ongoing infectious disease research projects at OCHIN, and give a sneak peek into our planned future collaborations.
+I’m excited to share an update about ongoing infectious disease studies at OCHIN, and give a sneak peek into our planned future collaborations.

-We are scratching the surface in the ever-expanding field of infectious disease research.
-The ADVANCE Research Data Warehouse provides a powerful platform for understanding the epidemiology of infectious diseases within the safety net.
-Using this platform to better understand the challenges experienced by our patients provides a unique opportunity for our research team to gain more insight into infectious disease.
+We are scratching the surface in the ever-expanding field of epidemiology.
+The ADVANCE Research Data Warehouse provides a powerful platform for understanding the infectious disease epidemiology within the safety net.
+Using this platform to better understand the challenges experienced by our patients provides a unique opportunity for our research team to gain more insight into infectious disease prevention, management, and surveillance.

 We are collaborating with investigators at the Centers for Disease Control and Prevention (CDC) , examining the epidemiology of tuberculosis (TB) in OCHIN patients, including both latent tuberculosis (LTBI) and active TB disease.
 Entitled “Leveraging Healthcare Data Assets and Partners to Improve LTBI Surveillance and Intervention,” the LTBI project aims to understand the epidemiology of the tuberculosis treatment cascade, and to better inform interventions aimed at eliminating tuberculosis in the United States.
 Finding and treating patients with LTBI is critical.
 During this initial phase of our collaboration, we are examining OCHIN data on TB screening, diagnoses, and treatment.
 Our analyst team, led by Amy Zlot and Teresa Schmidt, have done outstanding work to identify the relevant sources within our database.
 We are learning quite a lot about how TB data is captured within OCHIN’s EPIC EHR, which will aid potential enhancements to the electronic health record (EHR) for clinicians treating TB.
 We hope this collaboration will lead to interventions both in the EHR and within OCHIN clinics in future work.